American Pearl | The World's Finest Pearls

 HOW PEARLS ARE BROUGHT TO MARKET

-To find 47 pearls for a perfectly matched 16-inch necklace, a pearl processor must cull through more than 10,000 pearls.
+The process is incredibly time consuming.
+In order to find 47 pearls for a perfectly matched 16-inch necklace, a pearl processor must cull through more than 10,000 pearls.

 How pearls form in oysters